bizhishui/bizhishui.github.io/_posts/2017-01-12-Create-Edit-Figure-TiKZ.md

 [![Figure with inkscape](/media/files/2017/01/12/ExpComp4.jpg)](https://github.com/bizhishui/bizhishui.github.io/blob/master/ "figure with inkscape")

-But if one use *latex*, a more direct way is use *Tikz*.
+But if one use *latex*, a more direct way is use *TikZ*.
 For example, with the following latex class,

 ```
     \documentclass{standalone}